JumpTwentyFour/fe-configs/README.md

 @jump24 config npm packages for frontend use.

 ## Updating packages
-First you will need to login to your @jump associated npm account:
+First you will need to login to your @jump24 associated npm account:
 ```bash
 npm login
 ```